SubsonicPepe/Pepix/How-To-Verify.md

 - You’ll unlock the **Lilypad** and other exclusive channels.
 - Your Pepix includes a private cryptic text inscription, it will be sent to you after verification.

+Once confirmed, you’ll receive the Pepix Holder role and access to Lilypad + exclusive channels.
 ---

 ## TL;DR